 Shocks and struts, while commonly interchanged in everyday speech are actually two different suspension components that indeed do serve the same purpose.
 The goal of both components is to smooth out the ride of the vehicle and dissipate energy absorbed by shocks of the road.
-The main difference between them is that a strut, which usually contains a spring coil assembly also is a structural part of the vehicle.
+The main difference between them is that a strut, which usually contains a coil spring assembly also is a structural part of the vehicle.
 A shock is an individual component and usually works in conjunction with another spring assembly such as a leaf spring.
 Since struts serve as pivot points for the steering system, an alignment is always recommended after a strut replacement.
 Some vehicle setups require a strut assembly in the front and a shock assembly in the rear or vice versa.

 Shock absorbers can come in many different configurations, each with unique components that serve a different purpose.
 Their main function is to dampen the vertical motion and feedback from the road, these are sometimes also called dampers and do exactly that.
 Vehicles riding on just a spring assembly would quickly shake themselves apart if they didn’t throw you out first.
 Shocks serve two very important purposes in a vehicle.
 They absorb vertical travel and shock from the road to make for a much smoother ride than without them.
 As with springs, the stiffer your setup the less travel is allowed which in turn reduces comfort because the shock doesn’t absorb a lot of that force, instead transferring more to the chassis and driver.
-The second function of springs is to provide adequate downward force at all times to keep your tires planted on the road.
+The second function of shocks is to provide adequate downward force at all times to keep your tires planted on the road.
 For those who track their cars the sacrifice is comfort in return for a stiffer ride to keep your wheels planted during hard cornering by getting stiffer shocks or dampeners in conjunction with stiffer springs also.

 Twin tube shock designs are the cheapest and most commonly used shocks.
 The twin tube design consists of two individual cylindrical chambers, separated by a valve that regulates the flow of oil between chambers during compression and decompression.